JFUcayal/Bat-mon-v1/README.md

 Lithium batteries, whether in stationary storage systems or during transport, require careful environmental monitoring to ensure safety, longevity, and performance.
 Bat-Mon addresses this need by providing two types of monitoring devices:

-- **Fixed Unit**: Designed for static storage systems.
+- **Stationary Unit**: Designed for static storage systems.
 Measures temperature and humidity.
 - **Portable Unit**: Designed for battery transport scenarios.
 Measures temperature, humidity, and vibration (via accelerometer).

 Both units support low-power operation and are intended to be integrated into broader telemetry or battery management systems.